mlarosa2/Crosstie/README.md

 1. Clone the Crosstie repository and cd into it.
 2. Run bundle install
 3. Start the server by running ruby bin/server.rb
+4. You can view available routes in bin/server.rb or make your own!
+5. To view the results of already created routes, checkout http://localhost:3000/dogs to view the dogs index, or check out http://localhost:3000/dogs/new to create a new dog!
-4. Follow along with the examples to add Models, Views, and Controllers!
+6. Follow along with the examples of features below to add your own Models, Views, and Controllers!

 ##Features